The Sweet Spot: Treating Your Dog Right with the 10% Rule

 Balancing your dog’s diet is critical to their overall health and longevity.
-Treats are a wonderful way to bond with your dog or reward good behavior, but overindulgence can upset the carefully calibrated balance of their daily nutritional needs.
+Treats are a wonderful way to bond with your dog or reward good behaviour, but overindulgence can upset the carefully calibrated balance of their daily nutritional needs.

 This is where the 10% Rule comes into play.
 This widely recognized guideline in veterinary nutrition ensures that treats remain just that—treats—while the majority of your dog’s calories come from a complete and balanced diet.